groupdocs-parser/GroupDocs.Parser-Docs/net/developer-guide/advanced-usage/using-ocr/ocr-usage-basics.md

     // Iterate over text areas
     foreach (PageTextArea a in areas)
     {
-        // Print a text, position and size for each text area Console.WriteLine(a.Text);
+        // Print text, position and size for each text area Console.WriteLine(a.Text);
         Console.WriteLine("\tPosition: ({0}; {1})", a.Rectangle.Left, a.Rectangle.Top);
         Console.WriteLine("\tSize: ({0}; {1})", a.Rectangle.Size.Width, a.Rectangle.Size.Height);